 - 46. Pupil Fees: A pupil enrolled in a public school must not be required to pay a pupil fee for participation in an educational activity.
 (Ed.
-Code, § 49011) - (a) The following requirements apply to prohibited pupil fees: - (i) All supplies, materials, and equipment needed to participate in educational activities must be provided to pupils free of charge. - (ii) A fee waiver policy shall not make a pupil fee permissible. - (iii) School districts and schools shall not establish a two-tier educational system by requiring a minimal educational standard and also offering a second, higher educational standard that pupils may only obtain through payment of a fee or purchase of additional supplies that the school district or school does not provide. - (iv) A school district or school shall not offer course credit or privileges related to educational activities in exchange for money or donations of goods or services from a pupil or a pupil's parents or guardians, and a school district or school shall not remove course credit or privileges related to educational activities, or otherwise discriminate against a pupil, because the pupil or the pupil's parents or guardians did not or will not provide money or donations of goods or services to the school district or school. - (b) Solicitation of voluntary donations of funds or property and voluntary participation in fundraising activities are not prohibited.
+Code, § 49011) - (e) The following requirements apply to prohibited pupil fees: - (i) All supplies, materials, and equipment needed to participate in educational activities must be provided to pupils free of charge. - (ii) A fee waiver policy shall not make a pupil fee permissible. - (iii) The District and its schools shall not establish a two-tier educational system by requiring a minimal educational standard and also offering a second, higher educational standard that pupils may only obtain through payment of a fee or purchase of additional supplies that the school district or school does not provide. - (iv) The District and its schools shall not offer course credit or privileges related to educational activities in exchange for money or donations of goods or services from a pupil or a pupil's parents or guardians, and the District and its schools shall not remove course credit or privileges related to educational activities, or otherwise discriminate against a pupil, because the pupil or the pupil's parents or guardians did not or will not provide money or donations of goods or services to the District or school. - (f) Solicitation of voluntary donations of funds or property and voluntary participation in fundraising activities are not prohibited.
 School districts, schools, and other entities are not prohibited from providing pupils prizes or other recognition for voluntarily participating in fundraising activities.
 (Ed.
 Code, § 49010 et seq.)